Afe Adogame

 Cairo University

-Rawia Tawfik is an associate professor at the Faculty of Economics and Political Science at Cairo University.
+Rawia Tawfik is an associate professor at the Faculty of Economics and Political Science at Cairo University and a visiting associate professor at the Council on African Studies (CAS) at Yale University.
 She holds a Doctor of Philosophy degree in politics from the University of Oxford.
 She was a visiting research fellow at the South African Institute of International Affairs (SAIIA) and the Africa Institute of South Africa (AISA), and a researcher at the German Development Institute/Deutsches Institut für Entwicklungspolitik (DIE) in Bonn.
 Her research interests include, African development, regional integration, and resource-based conflicts, especially conflicts over transboundary rivers in Africa, and the Nile basin in particular.
-Her work on these issues have appeared in leading international peer-reviewed journals, including African Studies, Water Alternatives, Water International, Water Policy, and The International Spectator: Italian Journal of International Affairs.
+Her work on these issues have appeared in leading international peer-reviewed journals, including African Studies, African Studies Review, International Negotiation, Water Alternatives, Water International, Water Policy, and The International Spectator: Italian Journal of International Affairs.
 Rawia has also contributed chapters on regional security complexes, Nile hydropolitics, and foreign policy of African regional powers, to several edited books, including, Foreign Policy in Post-Apartheid South Africa: Security, Diplomacy and Trade, edited by Adekeye Adebajo and Kudrat Virk (London and New York: IB Tauris, 2017); and, the Routledge Handbook on Middle East Security, edited by Anders Jagerskog, Michael Schulz and Ashok Swain (London and New York: Routledge, 2019).
 She was a recipient of the APN Individual Research Grant in 2017, and the African Studies Association (ASA) Presidential Fellowship in 2018.
-She is an associate editor of the Review of Economics and Political Science, a peer-reviewed open access journal by Emerald Publishing Services on behalf of Cairo University.
+She is an editorial board member of African Studies Review, the flagship journal of the ASA published by Cambridge University Press.

 Egodi Uchendu

-Egodi Uchendu is a Professor of History and International Studies, University of Nigeria, Nsukka, a Fellow of the Historical Society of Nigeria (FHSN), the Royal Doyen Academy (FRDA) and Nigerian Academy of Letters (FNAL).
+Egodi Uchendu is a Professor of History and International Studies, University of Nigeria, Nsukka, a Fellow of the Historical Society of Nigeria (FHSN), the Royal Doyen Academy (FRDA), and the Nigerian Academy of Letters (FNAL).
 She researches African gender relations, conflict situations, and Islam in Eastern Nigeria among others.
 Her book, Islam in the Niger Delta, 1890-2017: A Synthesis of the Accounts of Indigenes and Migrants (2018), won the African Studies and Research Forum (ASRF) 2020 runner-up book prize.
-Uchendu has held several fellowships, awards and grants, and served on several academic Boards.
+Uchendu has held several fellowships, awards, and grants, and served on several academic Boards.
 Professor Uchendu is widely published.
 Her latest publications include Witchcraft in Africa: Meanings, Factors, and Practices (2023); Nigeria’s 2019 Democratic Experience (2022) Negotiating Patriarchy and Gender in Africa: Discourses, Practices, and Policies (2021 & 2023), and Nigeria’s Resource Wars (2020).
 Professor Uchendu presides over the African Humanities Research and Development Circle (AHRDC) (www.ahrdc.academy) and coordinates the #Don’t Litter Initiative, a sustainable waste management networking initiative with funding from the German Federal Foreign Office and Access Bank Nigeria.
-Additional information about her career is available at www.egodiuchendu.com.

 Menu